openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/tokenizers.rst

 Tokenizers Usage
 ################

-1. Convert a Tokenizer to OpenVINO Intermediate Representation (IR).
+1. Convert a Tokenizer to OpenVINO Intermediate Representation (IR)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 You can convert Hugging Face tokenizers to IR using either a CLI tool bundled with Tokenizers or